hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 ### Clients Object

-Add an object called `Clients` to the schema and a property named after one of the identities in your network.
-In this case the identiy used is `Admin@org1.example.com`.
+Add an object called `Clients` to the schema and a property named after one of the identities in the network.
+In this case the identity used is `Admin@org1.example.com`.
 Then nest the existing `Client` object within the identity.

 ``` bash
 "clients": {